 A Life of Crime vs. The Free Market IV

-The mother-loving Mr T mine bore no resemblance to, who according to this video thought it just fine to go round calling people things like fat, so long as no one’s mother was brought into anything:
+While The Mr T I worked markets with bore no resemblance to one from TV, it’s no reason not to again include the mother loving video in which it’s apparently thought just fine to go round calling people things like fat, so long as no one’s mother is brought into anything:

-Mr T had been working markets on and off for a while; when he wasn’t, he was known to turn up down London’s famous Oxford Street with a suitcase full of stuff to sell until plod got wind and a fast runner was done.
+Mr T had been working markets on and off for a while; when he wasn’t, he was known to turn up down London’s famous Oxford Street with a suitcase full of goodies to sell until plod got wind and a fast runner was done.

 For a combination of reasons—a big one being the latter part of the Oxford Street equation often not being done fast enough—Mr T had started erring towards markets on a more permanent basis (until plod stopped going out of their way to look for him on Oxford Street, at least).

 Mr T liked doing things alone—a lone Mr T Wolf, as it were—while the Oxford St deal was a three person job.

 - Fake excited buyer

 Mr T was so good at the first he didn’t need the second, so figured why bother with the third.
 While this policy had increased his productivity 66%, it decreased the head-start of fast runners by 99%, so had contributed significantly to how regular he was reached by the Long Arm of the Law.

 Mr T would’ve happily worked markets alone, where—ironically—doing so wouldn’t have presented anything like the same problems.
 Only thing, he’d just lost his driving licence (again).